 Figure 1.
-Flows of material and energy in Earth's Critical Zone.
+Flows of material and energy in Earth's Critical Zone Adapted with permission from Banwart et al. (2012).

 Environmental flows of material, energy and genetic information provide goods and services that benefit humankind.
 The CZ produces many economically important services (Figure 1).
 This framework conveys the intrinsic value of sustaining Earth's Critical Zone to supply these flows.
 Some services hold monetary value in the market, such as biomass crops.
 Others are outside the market, such as the mineral nutrient supply from bedrock weathering.
 "External" services require a means to value them, in monetary terms or other social value including their future value.
 This allows informed decisions about tradeoffs between alternative management of all CZ services - without compromising their availability to future generations.